LAST UPDATED: APRIL 2026

 Q: What if different therapists have given me different characterizations of the relationship?

 A: This is common, and it is one of the most disorienting experiences in narcissistic abuse recovery.
 Different therapists will apply different frameworks to the same relational experience, and the frameworks don’t always agree.
-The most useful response to this is Leila’s conclusion: the label matters less than the symptom.
-If you can barely trust your own perception in intimate relationships — regardless of what you call the thing that caused it — that is what needs addressing.
+The most useful response to this is Talia’s conclusion: the label matters less than the symptom.
+If you can barely trust your own perception in intimate relationships.
+Regardless of what you call the thing that caused it.
+That is what needs addressing.
 Find a therapist who works with the symptom, not just the label.

 Q: I keep going back and forth on whether it was “really” abuse.
 Why can’t I decide?